davidhuwyler/LiDo/KDS/readme.txt

 - With the USB connected (5V), it turns on the FET (T3) and powers the target
 - Or: User presses the push button
 - uC can power down Vcc with the DO_PWR_ON pin
-==> Reset button does not help to wake up processor from low power mode!
+==> Reset button does not help to wake up processor from low power mode?

+Debug without USB cable:
+- press button and keep it pressed to keep board powered.
+- run code until power pin/FET is pulled high (PIN_POWER_ON, is done during PE_low_level_init())